 Chambers in its present incarnation was established in 1961.
 It was then known as 4 Essex Court, before the change of name to Essex Court Chambers in 1994 as part of its relocation from Middle Temple to Lincoln’s Inn Fields.

 The founding members of Essex Court Chambers were Michael Mustill (later Lord Mustill), Michael Kerr (later Lord Justice Kerr), Anthony Evans (later Lord Justice Evans), Anthony Diamond (later Judge Diamond QC) and Robert MacCrindle.

-The set’s profile and reputation as a “magic circle” commercial chambers was confirmed in the late 1960s and 1970s, during which time Mark Saville (later Lord Saville), Johan Steyn (later Lord Steyn), Anthony Colman (later Mr Justice Colman) and John Thomas (now Lord Thomas, the Lord Chief Justice of England and Wales) joined.
+The set’s profile and reputation as a “magic circle” commercial chambers was confirmed in the late 1960s and 1970s, during which time Mark Saville (later Lord Saville), Johan Steyn (later Lord Steyn), Anthony Colman (later Mr Justice Colman) and John Thomas (later Lord Thomas, the Lord Chief Justice of England and Wales) joined.

 In November 2017, VK Rajah SC, Calvin Liang, Colin Lieu and Tham Lijing became members of Essex Court Chambers.

 Members of Chambers have been involved in many of the landmark decisions of the 20th and 21st century, including:

 - Hongkong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd